rmwb/TAILS-OSX/README.md

-# TAILS MacOS Command Line INstaller
+# TAILS MacOS Command Line Installer

 Following this guide you will be able to create a [TAILS](https://tails.boum.org/) image that will work on most Apple Mac computers without requiring any REFIT or bootloader modifications to the target